mazlend/CPSC455-StreamBuddy/README.md

 ***3-7 "standard" requirements (will most likely complete):***
 1. Create a user profile and manage login credentials.
 2. User can save which movies they have already watched and would like to watch (watch list)
-3. Give a user an option in search criteria to omit previously watched movies from search results.
-4. Users can rate movies.
+3. Users can rate movies.
-5. Users can post reviews.
+4. Users can post reviews.

 ***2-3 stretch requirements (plan to complete at least 1!):***
 1. Pull watch history from a user’s Netflix, Crave, etc. accounts for more detailed recommendations.